War in Donbas: Minsk II ceasefire and denouement

 Whilst all parties to the conflict continued to support implementation of the measures specified by Minsk II, minor skirmishes continued on a daily basis through June and July 2015.
 Ukrainian troops suffered losses on a daily basis, and the ceasefire was labelled "unworkable" and "impossible to implement".
 Despite constant fighting and shelling along the line of contact, no territorial changes occurred.
 This state of stalemate led the war to be labelled a "frozen conflict".

 Following months of ceasefire violations, the Ukrainian government, the DPR and the LPR jointly agreed to halt all fighting, starting on 1 September 2015.
 This agreement coincided with the start of the school year in Ukraine, and was intended to allow for another attempt at implementing the points of Minsk II.
 By 12 September, German Foreign Minister Frank-Walter Steinmeier said that the ceasefire had been holding, and that the parties to the conflict were "very close" to reaching an agreement to withdraw heavy weaponry from the line of contact, as specified by Minsk II.
-The area around Mariupol, including Shyrokyne, saw no fighting.
 According to Ukrainian Defence Minister Stepan Poltorak, violence in the Donbas had reached its lowest level since the start of the war.

 Whilst the ceasefire continued to hold into November, no final settlement to the conflict was agreed.
 The New York Times described this result as part of "a common arc of post-Soviet conflict, visible in the Georgian enclaves of South Ossetia and Abkhazia, Nagorno-Karabakh in Azerbaijan and in Transnistria", and said that separatist-controlled areas had become a "frozen zone", where people "live in ruins, amid a ruined ideology, in the ruins of the old empire."
-This state of affairs continued into 2016, with a 15 April report by the BBC labelling the conflict as "Europe's forgotten war".
-Minor outbreaks of fighting continued along the line of contact, though no major territorial changes occurred.
+This state of affairs continued into 2016, with minor outbreaks of fighting along the line of contact, but no territorial changes An April report by the BBC labelled the conflict as "Europe's forgotten war".

 A new ceasefire came into effect on 1 September 2016, described at the time by BBC correspondent Tom Burridge as "the first time there has been a true halt to fighting in 11 months", and in 2018 described by TASS as the most successful ceasefire over the course of the conflict, due to it lasting six weeks.
 Within days both sides accused each other of breaching the ceasefire, although they also stated that the ceasefire was widely observed.
 Nevertheless, on 6 September (2016), Ukrainian authorities reported the death of yet another soldier.
 On 24 December 2016, the tenth indefinite ceasefire since the start of the conflict came into effect; according to the OSCE Special Monitoring Mission in Ukraine, the Ukrainian government, and the separatists, the ceasefire was not observed.

 2016 was the first full calendar year of the conflict in which Ukraine lost no territories to pro-Russian forces.
 In addition, both the Ukrainian Armed Forces (211 combat losses and 256 non-combat losses) and the local populace (13 in Ukrainian government-controlled areas) suffered significantly less casualties than in 2015.